Did You Miss World Congress 2014?

 World Congress 2014 Session Wrap-Ups

 Did you miss a keynote presentation or general session panel?
 Are you not at World Congress?
 Check out our session wrap-ups, which provide you with a takeaway from each of the general sessions!
-Check back as they will be added below each day.

 Sunday, July 27

 World Congress 2014 began on Sunday with an introduction from World Congress Chair Elliott Branch.
 Following his enthusiastic welcome, former Virginia congressman and chairman of the Committee on Oversight & Government Reform Thomas M. Davis, currently of Deloitte & Touche LLP, took the stage for an extremely honest discussion of how procurement can survive in our deeply divided political climate.
 Davis spoke about how procurement can be empowered in a way the federal government can't be, and ways in which both sides can learn from one another.

 In the first clip below, Davis recounts an anecdote about Thomas Edison on the role of making mistakes in the process of innovation.
 In the second clip, Davis takes a question from the audience on what Congress can change to get its actions more in line with the interests of the nation, and in the final clip, Davis tackles how the idea of "compromise" has changed and the effect this change has had on the political landscape.